bwaggone/ITGMania-APWorld/world/docs/setup_en.md

 * **Game Mode**:
   * `clear_count`: Clear a specified number of songs to win the game.
-  * `boss_key`: Unlocks and clear a specific Goal Song after collecting a target number of Boss Keys.
+  * `boss_key`: Unlock and clear a specific Goal Song after collecting a target number of Boss Keys.
 * **Win Count** (Clear Count Mode only): The number of song charts passed/cleared required to win the game.
 * **Goal Song** (Boss Key Mode only): The exact song title (from your song pool) that is your Goal Song.
 Leave empty to select one randomly from your pool.
 * **Boss Key Name / Count / Required** (Boss Key Mode only): Customize the flavor name of the boss key items, the total number placed in the multiworld, and how many are needed to unlock the Goal Song.